ebzzry/ebzzry.github.io/en/src/scripting-lisp.md

 ### Paths

 To get started, let’s create a new project directory.
 We will build our project in `$HOME/common-lisp`.
-This directory is one of the standard paths that ASDf will crawl for `.asd` files.
-It doesn’t matter if that is a regular directory or a symlink to one.

 ```bash
 mkdir -p ~/common-lisp/my-scripts
 ```

+This directory is one of the standard paths that ASDf will crawl, for `.asd` files.
+It is worth nothing that it doesn’t matter if `$HOME/common-lisp` is a regular directory or a symlink to one.

 ### Definitions